Learn 10 research-backed habits for a healthy lifestyle, improving your diet, sleep, fitness, and mental well-being.

 - Research Point 3: A 2020 study in Circulation found that poor sleep quality is associated with a higher risk of cardiovascular disease, mainly due to its impact on blood pressure and heart health.

 User Experience: Many people struggle with sleep issues like insomnia but report significant improvements after adopting consistent bedtime routines.
 One user shared that eliminating caffeine after 3 PM and dimming lights an hour before bed helped them improve their sleep quality, waking up refreshed and more focused during the day.
-Others have noted the benefits of using white noise machines or blackout curtains for uninterrupted rest.
+Others dealing with persistent sleep disturbances often uncover hidden conditions like sleep apnea that require targeted solutions.
+Improving sleep also enhances next-day productivity and supports vitamin balance that’s essential for energy and immune protection.

 4. Practice Mindfulness and Stress Management